 Sailor Moon Memorial Music Box

-The Bishoujo Senshi Sailormoon Memorial Music Box is a 10-disc soundtrack collection of all the background music from the series, movies, and specials, including many previously unreleased music cues, TV edits of theme songs, sound effects (discs 8-10) and instrumental versions.
+This 10-disc soundtrack collection of background music includes many previously unreleased music cues, TV edits of theme songs, sound effects (discs 8-10) and instrumental versions.
 The CD covers and disc labels were illustrated by Naoko Takeuchi.

 The Memorial Music Box comes with a book listing all the music cues for every episode, the movies and the specials.